open-ephys/open-ephys-python-tools/README.md

 ### [streaming](open_ephys/streaming)

-First, launch an instance of Open Ephys, and make sure a [Event Broadcaster](https://open-ephys.github.io/gui-docs/User-Manual/Plugins/Event-Broadcaster.html) plugin is in the signal chain.
+First, launch an instance of the Open Ephys GUI and make sure an [Event Broadcaster](https://open-ephys.github.io/gui-docs/User-Manual/Plugins/Event-Broadcaster.html) plugin is in the signal chain.

 Then, from your Python process: